Jill Robinson, Executive Director, MSc

 Michael has managed HAT's bookkeeping since 2007 through his bookkeeping business, Farhill Accounting.

-The Habitat Acquisition Trust was thrilled to welcome summer Interns Salia Wilson and Thomas Cinnamon to our HAT team this year.
-Salia and Thomas have completed thier internships with HAT, but thier incredible hardwork and dedication to HAT and local conservation will live on through thier great accomplishments this summer!
+The Habitat Acquisition Trust is thrilled to welcome summer Interns Salia Wilson and Jordana Herron to our HAT team this year.

-While originally from the Island Salia has lived in 8 different cities across Canada.
+While originally from the Island, Salia has lived in 8 different cities across Canada.
 She returned to Victoria with a new appreciation for its mild climate and beautiful landscapes.
-Salia is in her final year at the University of Victoria,working towards her double major in Environmental Studies and Economics.
+Salia recently completed her undergraduate degree at the Univeristy of Victoria with a double major in Environmental Studies and Economics.
 As a co-operative student she is extremely excited to apply her education to tangible situations